CleverCloud/documentation/layouts/shortcodes/content/language-specific-deploy/ruby.md

 To run a Sidekiq process in background you will need to enable it with the `CC_ENABLE_SIDEKIQ=true` environment variable.

-Please note you will need a redis instance to use this feature.
+Please note you will need a Redis instance to use this feature.

 You can specify multiple Sidekiq configuration files with the `CC_SIDEKIQ_FILES` environment variable.